ThiagoPereiraUFV/Submarine-Simulator/README.md

 ## Submarine Simulator v1.0 by  Thiago M. Pereira and Wallace F. Rosa

-__You must have to install the openGL library using the following commands on your Linux Terminal:__
+__You must install the openGL library using the following commands on your Linux Terminal:__

 > sudo apt-get update